interledger/rafiki/docs/account-service-api.md

 1. Provider applies a balance reduction in its ledger corresponding to funds the counterparty sent to them, initiating the deposit.
 2. Provider executes the deposit within Rafiki, performing the request with the same idempotency key until it gets an acknowledgement Rafiki credited the balance.
-3. Provider finalizes or rolls back the deposit within its own system, depending upon if Rafiki successfully applied the deposit.
+3. Provider finalizes or voids the deposit within its own system, depending upon if Rafiki successfully applied the deposit.

 #### Deposit resource